-LETTERS READ is the ongoing series of live events in which local performers interpret personal letters written by culturally vital individuals from various times and Louisiana communities.
-Events are free and open to the general public.
+LETTERS READ is the ongoing series in which local performers interpret personal letters written by culturally vital individuals from various times and Louisiana communities.
+Ordinarily performances are live, free, and open to the general public.
 Due to Covit 19, readings are currently being produced as podcasts.
 Several recent and past events can be heard, here.

 In the manner a visual can affect us directly rather than the same point explained in many words, this image evokes Letters Read programming for 2020.
 Thank you Wallace Merritt for the use of this photograph.
-It refers to many cultural triggers, such as anti-discrimination law, to be explored this year.
+It refers to many cultural triggers—such as identity, discrimination, language, and law—to be explored this year.

 This event provides a rare glimpse into the personal life of an important Louisiana political activist.
-It begins with the 1967 era correspondence from Ann, an intimate friend.
+It begins with the 1967 correspondence from Anne, an intimate friend.
 The reading weaves in annual Valentine’s letters beginning in 1999 that, as recently as this year, were still mailed to 200 of his dearest friends.

 Since the 1970s, Butler has been a significant force in the Louisiana civil rights movement.
 In 1984, 1986 and 1991 he strategically advocated for changing gay-rights ordinances.
 Butler was a co-founder of LGPAC (the Louisiana chapter of Lesbian and Gay Political Action Caucus) and has served on boards including the Lesbian and Gay Community Center, PFLAG, and LGBT+ Archives Project of Louisiana.